Thanks to generous contributions from our donors, scholarships are available for nontraditional and returning adult students.

 *No break in education required to be eligible for the Single Parent Scholarship.

 Application opens: December 1; Closes: February 20

 To apply for these scholarships, please complete the following steps:

-1) Access the scholarship application through Scholarships@UW-Madison.
+1) Access the scholarship application through Wisconsin Scholarship Hub (WiSH); using the filter, select Division of Continuing Studies scholarships.
 Submit just one common scholarship application for all of the scholarships that you are interested in applying for.

 2) Submit the Free Application for Federal Student Aid (FAFSA).